 To test this, locate the Master Socket.
 Usually the master socket is located at the front of the property, and would be the original/main phone socket installed.

 The master socket comes with a hidden test socket which is usually located under the faceplate for the socket.
 Removing the front of the socket should reveal the test socket.

 Connect your router to this test socket and power the router on to see if you can connection.
 If you can connection, its highly likely that the socket you connect to has a problem.

-Some devices may operate slower over long periods of time of being connection so powering off and on gives the router/device a change to refresh itself and reconnect.
+Some devices may operate slower over long periods of time of being connected, so powering off and on again gives the router/device a chance to refresh itself and reconnect.

 This is especially important after updates and configuration changes.

 Speed test can give you a good indication of what speed your currently receiving however before you run them, you need to ensure your network is at its best.